sgetuic/AWS_CA/README.md

 Let's first take a look at the recommended software for the installation.

 ## Recommendations
-To guarantee an optimal installation process it is recommended to use the tools, which were used in writing the HAW CA.
+To guarantee an optimal installation process it is recommended to use the tools, which were used in writing the HAW CA. The following instructions are based upon the use of these tools.

 The following tools were used:
 - [Windows 10](https://www.microsoft.com/de-de/windows)